staalebk/openhab2-addons/addons/binding/org.openhab.binding.harmonyhub/README.md

 ###Hub

 A hub (bridge thing) represents a physical Harmony Hub.
-The hub possesses a single channel with the id "currentActivity" which is a StringType set to the name of the current activity.
+The hub possesses a single channel with the id "activity" which is a StringType set to the name of the current activity.
 This channel is dynamically generated with the possible activity strings listed as channel state options.

 ###Devices

 Devices are dynamically created.
 There is a single device thing for every physical device configured on the harmony hub.
-Each device has a single channel with the id "sendButtonPress" which sends a string with the name of the button to press on the device.
+Each device has a single channel with the id "button" which sends a string with the name of the button to press on the device.
 This channel is dynamically generated with the possible button press strings listed as channel state options.

 ## Discovery